 - Comfort Rating: Unreserved Class is not recommended for long distance train travel in India.

 Reservations are required in Second Class (2S).
 2S is usually found on daytime intercity trains and is a cheap way of traveling.
 There are three seats on either side of the aisle, and they don't recline.
 Most of them are cushioned bench-style seats, although some newer carriages have individual seats.
 There are no sleeping facilities in this class.
 Carriages are cooled with fans.

 - Comfort Rating: Bearable for short distance trips if really necessary.
 However, carriages are often occupied by passengers who don't have reservations.

-Most of India's middle class travel in Sleeper Class, many have now moved up to 3AC.
+While most of India's middle class used to travel in Sleeper Class, many have now moved up to 3AC.
 These days, you'll often find people from General Class (who were unable to get confirmed tickets) flooding over into the Sleeper Class carriages.
 The carriages are divided into open-plan compartments with six beds in each.
 The beds are stacked vertically in three tiers on either side of the compartments.
 During the day, the middle beds must be folded down flat against the compartment walls to allow passengers to sit on the lower beds.
 Two tiers of beds are also located outside the compartments, along the aisle.
 Fans on the carriage ceiling provide some cooling, and the windows have bars to keep intruders out as they are usually kept open.
 The bathrooms have both western and Indian style toilets.

 Three Tier Air Conditioned Class, known as 3AC, offers a significant step up in comfort and quietness.
 The carriages in 3AC are laid out in the same manner as in Sleeper Class.
 However, the windows are covered with tinted glass that’s unable to be opened, and air-conditioning keeps the carriages cool.
-Sheets, pillows, blankets, and towels are provided to passengers.
+Bedding and hand towels are provided to passengers.